 Shortly after launching Mindful Presenter I faced my own truth.

 The response from one executive sponsor who enquired about training for his management team shook me.
 I asked him the most important question we ask at Mindful Presenter which was, ‘What do you want your audience to feel when presenting’.

-These are stories which describe why you do what you do and what drove you to lead the change.
+These are stories which describe why you do what you do.

 I realised in that moment that the pain my son described wasn’t isolated to the headteacher’s speech.
 It dawned on me that businesses across the entire world were doing exactly the same things to adults in the workplace every day.